 Memorandum of Understanding (MOU) initiative

 The MOU initiative is a programme of co-operation between Revenue and the business community to prevent smuggling, in particular drug smuggling.
-We have links with thousands of companies, ranging from airlines, air express couriers and shipping companies to airport and harbour authorities, freight forwarders, exporters, road hauliers and, chemical companies.
+We have links with thousands of companies.
+These include airlines, air express couriers, shipping companies, airport and harbour authorities, freight forwarders, exporters, road hauliers and, chemical companies.

 The initiative provides for the training of company staff by Revenue liaison officers to heighten drug smuggling awareness.
-Practical advice is offered to help prevent vehicles being used to smuggle drugs and other contraband goods.
+Practical advice is offered to helps to prevent vehicles being used to smuggle drugs and other contraband goods.
 Company staff are also provided with ready channels of communication with Revenue.

 The Precursor Programme facilitates co-operation between Revenue and the chemical industry to detect the diversion of chemicals for illicit purposes.

-The programme is designed to increase the awareness of both Revenue officers and members of the chemical trade to the possibility of legitimate chemicals being diverted to the manufacture of illicit drugs.
+The programme is designed to increase awareness of legitimate chemicals possibly being diverted to the manufacture of illicit drugs.
 Revenue has dedicated Precursor Liaison Officers located at key areas around the country.
-They have been trained in the identification and handling of chemicals.
-Their role is to liaise with members of the chemical trade in order to identify suspicious activity.
+They are trained in the identification and handling of chemicals.
+Their role is to liaise with members of the chemical trade to identify suspicious activity.